Blosc/caterva-scipy21/caterva_workshop.md

 c
 ```

-Finally, some elements of the caterva array are updated.
+Finally, here is what happens when some elements of the Caterva array are updated.

 ```{code-cell} ipython3
 b[0] = np.arange(5, dtype=dtype)